karenanndonnachie/MAKETHINGSINTERACTIVE_2024/JAVASCRIPT_BASICS/readme.md

 You could take a whole course on learning javascript, which is not what we’re going to be doing here.
 I’m going to assume some familiarity with some form of programming (p5.js or other artist’s tools count), so I’m not going to get into the logic of how programming languages work in a fundamental way.
-If anyone is totally fresh to this space, this will be pretty fast paced- please plan to come to my office hours tomorrow and we can run through some fundamentals a little slower.
+If anyone is totally fresh to this space, this will be pretty fast paced- please ask me, and we can run through some fundamentals a little slower.

 -

 **Variables in JS (strings) -**

 We’re mostly going to be focused on strings and string manipulation.
 A ‘string’ is just a piece of text.